 data.]
 If I wanted to find the number of Presidents in each party, how

-could I summarize the data? [frequency table, bar chart, line chart,
+could I summarize the data?
+[Frequency table, bar chart, line chart,

-histogram] What would be the title for the columns of the frequency
+and/or histogram.]
+What would be the title for the columns of the frequency

 table?
-[Political Party, Frequency]
+[Political Party, Frequency.]